 Main Article – History of the Intersystem Alliance

 The Intersystem Alliance is one of the oldest and largest of the star nations in the known galaxy.
 Containing some of the first human settlements – including Earth itself – its history is integral to the history of humanity and many of the other star nations.
-Some nations – such as the Threshold of Hadrian – are directly linked to the Alliance.
+Some nations – such as the Threshold – are directly linked to the Alliance.
 Other nations have been a bitter enemy since the end of the Astrum Diaspora period ended.
 Meanwhile, the inner workings of the Alliance have seen dark times and great triumphs as the nation evolved into its current form.

 Main Article – Government of the Intersystem Alliance